moliver28/research-handbook/content/handbook/acquisitions/_index.md

 ## Acquisition approach

 We are looking for companies interested in helping deliver on our [vision](https://about.gitlab.com/direction/#vision) to create a single application for the entire DevOps lifecycle.
 We value strong teams and technology and are looking for a combination of both that will help us accelerate our roadmap.
-We're pursuing two types of acquisitions:
-1. Growth stage: For companies with proven traction and growth we follow our [acquisition process](/handbook/acquisitions/acquisition-process/), designed to identify the mutual potential and create a joint-vision to deliver on post-acquisition.
 We're looking for acquisitions which can either present a strategic value-add or create potential for significant revenue upside.
-1. Soft-landing: for mature start-ups with limited business success or very early stage start-ups we've created an accelerated process (described below) for exits with a total deal consideration of less than $1M.

 ## Acquisition target profile